Kaushal-Chapaneri/tiger-stream/README.md

 ## Project setup

 - Follow below steps to obtain necessary credentials.
-You can also watch videos of TigerGraph YouTube channel for these steps.
+You can also watch videos of TigerGraph on [YouTube](https://www.youtube.com/playlist?list=PLq4l3NnrSRp7om_qw4ciNbxslMONszkoX) for these steps.

 ```
 - Login / Register on https://tgcloud.io/